CalestialAshley35/Music-Programming-Language/README.md

 6. Let It Be Guitar (George Harrison): A classic guitar performance.
 7. Smooth Criminal: A famous Michael Jackson track.
 8. Jailhouse Rock: The full audio of Elvis Presley's "Jailhouse Rock."
+9. Runaway by Del Shannon: a full audio of Runaway by Del Shannon Studio Version

 # Available Audio IDs